 Studying for a Research Masters offers many of the attractions of studying for a PhD.
-It would be wrong, however, to think of a Masters dissertation as a short PhD.
 A Masters thesis should provide a detailed overview and critique of any area of law but it is not intended to provide an in-depth analysis in the same way as a PhD.
 The main advantage of the Research Masters, therefore, is that it enables you to complete a piece of research and obtain a qualification for it in a relatively short period of time.

 LLM by Research and MPhil

 The degrees of LLM and MPhil are designed for those who wish to pursue research in a particular area of legal interest under the expert guidance of a member of the Department's staff.

 Requirements for Completion for the LLM by Research MPhil

 Both the LLM and MPhil require the candidate to complete a thesis of around 60,000 words.
 The candidate will consult regularly with his or her supervisor, who will advise and provide guidance on the project.
 Those studying the degree full-time will also take a short course on research training to assist them to develop appropriate research skills.

 Period of Study for the LLM by Research MPhil